🇩🇪 Zur deutschen Version

 Thousand Mountains (2018/2022) Ex-Red Wine & Ex-Bourbon in Ex-Moscatel Finish - Genussraum Paderborn

 A Sauerland “Single Cask” that has seen three casks in four years – anyone who still believes in simple categories probably also believes in unicorns.
-As a barrel select from Genussraum Paderborn, it goes for a full, “rich”-tuned profile with ex-red wine, ex-bourbon and an ex-moscatel finish.
+That doesn't mean this isn't a genuine single cask, since the term is not regulated for German whisky, at least.
+But you're allowed to raise an eyebrow.

 Tasting Notes